formidable-family/FFCRegressionImputation/README.md

-# regression_imputation
+# Regression-based Imputation

-Several predictive approaches to imputation using linear regressions, lasso and full imputation maximum likelihood
+Several predictive approaches to imputation using linear regressions, lasso and full imputation maximum likelihood for data in the Fragile Families Challenge.
+For more information on the challenge: fragilefamilieschallenge.org.